Skip to main content

 # Exclude all node_modules at any depth

-# Exclude all .log files except error.log at the root
+# Exclude .log files but keep error.log at the root level

 Filtering Options (Pattern Matching)